boulissierehugo/Embedded-FPGA-bitstream-generation/VHDL/README.md

 # Practical information

-## How to generate a bitstream using your top architecture ?
+## How to generate a bitstream from your architecture ?

-To do so, you first need to specify the location of your used tools in the Makefile.
+To do so, you first need to specify the location of your used tools in the Makefile (They can both be installed locally or globally).

 Following this, you just need to use the script vhdl2bitstream :